react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/with-navigation.md

 ---
-id: with-navigation
+id: version-3.x-with-navigation
 title: withNavigation
 sidebar_label: withNavigation
+original_id: with-navigation
 ---

 `withNavigation` is a higher order component which passes the `navigation` prop into a wrapped component.
 It's useful when you cannot pass the `navigation` prop into the component directly, or don't want to pass it in case of a deeply nested child.

-- `withNavigation(Component)` returns a Component.
+- `withNavigation(Component, config)` returns a Component.

 ## Example